ese5160/final-project-a07g-a14g-t31-solo/A07G_README.md

 If so, pops the next character using circular_buf_get() and restarts the UART transmission using usart_write_buffer_job().

 This mechanism ensures a seamless circular buffer-based UART system where RX characters are added to cbufRx and TX characters are pulled from cbufTx.

+9. What is done on the function `StartTasks()` in `main.c`?
+How many threads are started?

+The `StartTasks()` function is responsible for initializing FreeRTOS tasks.
+In the current starter code:

+- It prints the amount of heap memory available before starting any tasks.
+- It starts the CLI task by calling `xTaskCreate()` with the function `vCommandConsoleTask`.
+- It checks if the task was created successfully; if not, it prints an error.
+- It then prints the remaining heap after task creation.

+Only one thread is started in `StartTasks()`: the CLI task.